Sex and What the Bible Teaches About It

 Sex and Covenant: The Role of Marriage

 Scriptural wisdom literature, such as Proverbs, affirms the joy and blessing of sexual union within marriage.
 Proverbs 5:18-19 exhorts the husband to “rejoice in the wife of your youth,” describing her affectionately and sensually, encouraging satisfaction and delight in marital love.
 This passage underscores the idea that sexual enjoyment is not only appropriate in marriage but is a good gift from God to be cherished.
 Similarly, the apostle Paul, writing to the Church in Corinth, offers pastoral guidance on marital sexuality in 1 Corinthians 7:35.
-He emphasises mutuality, urging husbands and wives to fulfil their marital duties and recognise that their bodies belong to each other in love and trust.
-Paul’s instruction reflects both the spiritual equality of spouses and the importance of regular sexual intimacy as a safeguard against temptation and a means of expressing marital commitment.

 Sexual fidelity, in this biblical vision, is more than a moral obligation; it is a powerful sign of loyalty, trust, and integrity within the marriage covenant.
 This faithfulness often parallels the covenant relationship between God and His people.
 Just as God remains steadfast in His love for Israel and Christ for the Church in the New Testament, so are spouses called to honour their commitment to one another.
 The prophets frequently use the imagery of marital unfaithfulness to describe Israel’s spiritual adultery through idolatry and covenant-breaking, reinforcing the sacredness of both covenants, divine and human.

-The New Testament continues to affirm the sanctity of marriage and its role as the rightful context for sexual expression.
+The New Testament continues to affirm the sanctity of marriage and its rightful context for sexual expression.
 Hebrews 13:4 states, “Marriage should be honoured by all, and the marriage bed kept pure,” highlighting the honour due to the marital relationship and the expectation of sexual integrity.
 Yet, the New Testament also broadens the conversation by elevating singleness and celibacy as equally honourable paths, particularly in light of spiritual devotion and ministry.

 In 1 Corinthians 7:7, eight, and verses 32–35, Paul speaks candidly about his unmarried status.
 He suggests that celibacy, while not a universal calling, can be a gift that allows undivided attention to the Lord’s work.
 He acknowledges that marriage and sexual intimacy are natural and necessary for many, but also challenges the assumption that marriage is a superior or default state.
 For Paul, remaining single, when embraced freely and not imposed, is a way to serve God with focus and freedom.